a-nick-fischer/ix-nix/README.md

 1. Make sure to download the graphical NixOS-installer and boot into the LTS kernel - this is needed for ZFS support

-2. Close the installer, connect to the wireless via the UI.
+2. Close the installer, change keyboard layout, connect to the wireless via the UI.
 If the UI is unavailable for some reason, do:
 ```bash
 sudo systemctl start wpa_supplicant
 sudo wpa_cli